 Redhill, Michael.
 Bellevue Square.
 Doubleday Canada, Toronto, 2017.
 F;11/17.

 This was the winner of the 2017 Giller Prize, and I think it deserved it.
 It was certainly in a different league than the other two I read, Minds of Winter and I Am a Truck.
 I find transgender writing impressive, and Redhill makes his lady narrator Jean Mason smart and intuitive.
-A mirror-maze of identity and philosophy of mind grafted onto the basic psychological thriller kept me guessing, but Redhill endows his character with such charm and originality that she’s enough fun even without the metaphysics and plot.
+A mirror-maze of identity and philosophy of mind grafted onto the basic psychological thriller kept me guessing, but Redhill endows his character with such charm and originality that she’s a joy even without the metaphysics and plot.

 Jean experiences a look-alike or doppelgänger, and the story is of her struggle with her perception of that.
 Is she crazy (at times it felt like A Beautiful Mind)?
 In the early going she says, “…my two top hypotheses: that (the look-alike) didn’t exist at all and (my friend who saw her) needed a shrink, or she did exist but she looked nothing like me.
 The third possibility, that I was crazy, I deemed distant but possible.”
 As time goes by we wonder if Jean really has a neurologic illness as she seems to in the middle third of the story, or whether what’s finally coming at us is something more fundamental than conventional reality.
 We know the dénouement will be postmodern, but we certainly want to find out how that’s going to happen.

 It’s hard not to be impressed by Jean’s endearing wackiness.
 She describes the end of winter in Toronto: “what (winter) likes to do is go away for a week in April and then return for three days and finish grandpa off.”
 A woman in the park wore “white sunglasses, a layer of lipstick red as a car crash.
 Also, I had to presume, no underwear: the front of her shorts looked like someone had painted over a tarantula.”
 On raising kids she thinks “God, getting an adult in return for a child is a bum deal.”
-I’m happy to go down some pretty strange rabbit holes with somebody like that.
+I’m happy to go down unlikely rabbit holes with somebody like that.

 And Jean is in a difficult and scary dilemma.
 She treats her friend Katerina’s Spanish superstition with benign irony, but there’s a sinister feel and later that is dramatically confirmed.
 The seriousness and weirdness of Jean’s situation raised for me echoes of several intriguing ideas I’ve run across elsewhere.

 Jean wonders whether she could be her look-alike’s hallucination.
-This kind of concern amounted to a fugue on creativity and reality and reminded me of J L Borges’s story The Circular Ruins which refers to Alice in Wonderland where the sleeping Red King is alleged to be dreaming Alice, and it’s asked what would happen if he stopped dreaming.
+This kind of thing amounted to a fugue on creativity and reality and reminded me of J L Borges’s story The Circular Ruins which refers to Alice in Wonderland where the sleeping Red King is said to be dreaming Alice, and it’s asked what would happen if he stopped dreaming.
 This trick has been around for awhile.
 Bishop Berkeley’s early 18th century idealism had it that reality is an idea in the mind of God, a metaphysical view that nearly everybody today would consider crazy.

 I seem to keep sensing that the territory colloquially understood as women’s intuition puts them in a completely different world, and part of me seems to understand that world.
 Jean says, “There’s a cluelessness to boys and men that must be very pleasant, an ignorance of the peripheral that women are aware of every waking hour.
 Maybe not all women have a sense of hints and shadows, but I gather there is some biological, evolutionary role for it.”
 Hm.
-Like they’re supposed to sniff out dangerous male liars from the way they talk, walk, etc.?
-Wonderful however to hear such things from a male author.
+Like they’re supposed to sniff out dangerous males from the way they talk, walk, etc.?
+Wonderful to hear such things from a male author.